adsl14/Raging-tools/README.md

 ## Help

-In this tab you can check some guides that will explain, in a more detail way, some specifications to take account in order to avoid crashes when running the game in real hardware.
+In this tab you can check if there is a new version of the tool and some guides that will explain, in a more detail way, some specifications to take account in order to avoid crashes when running the game in real hardware.
 There is also a guide of the functions used in the GSC files.
 It's recommended to check it in order to use those functions propertly.